Laugharne/solana_solandy_p_token/README.md

 - [00:21:29](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1289) ➜ we don't really need this but we want to add it anyway to check get initialized immutable owner instruction for this account let's just see what
 - [00:21:42](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1302) ➜ happens if we add this first we do it for the actual token program just to check that that actually works let's see yep that would give success and again
 - [00:21:53](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1313) ➜ the initialize immutable owner gives us this Log please upgrade okay and it would work but what if instead of the actual token program I
-- [00:22:03](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1323) ➜ use P token and run the same thing then oh sh that also complain oh wait but I'm calling the token program ah still calling the token
+- [00:22:03](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1323) ➜ use P-Token and run the same thing then oh sh that also complain oh wait but I'm calling the token program ah still calling the token
 - [00:22:16](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1336) ➜ program hold on hold my beer the create account is a system program that's fine but then a get initial this guy can I give you a token
 - [00:22:28](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1348) ➜ program in here no cuz that thing apparently is already bound to this token program TP address extends type of this TP oh is that annoying okay can I
 - [00:22:41](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1361) ➜ say s this is a read only property on my mother I hate types see that's the disadvantage you can't easily heck with that then just want to swap all that
 - [00:22:51](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1371) ➜ token program come on so I guess we got to do a upd that's not how typescript works this is how typescript works sometimes rust
 - [00:23:03](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1383) ➜ confuses me there we go that should do it and that's so generic that I'm going to make a function for this change program there you go then we change
 - [00:23:14](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1394) ➜ program for this we change the program for the in immutable to the Token program that I want this is how I do it updated there we go and now after some
-- [00:23:28](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1408) ➜ hacking let's try that again this time we should actually call our P token program and it does but we still fail for
+- [00:23:28](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1408) ➜ hacking let's try that again this time we should actually call our P-Token program and it does but we still fail for
 - [00:23:39](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1419) ➜ incorrect program ID for instruction and also we still get that annoying log damn it guys if we swap out that program can we please get rid of this we have an
 - [00:23:52](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1432) ➜ incorrect program ID that's what it says but what is really the incorrect program ID I mean it's a bit more annoying to read now because I don't know which
 - [00:24:02](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1442) ➜ instruction is failing here so I need to count this was the immutable owner and then we invoked the create account so the create account one is failing
 - [00:24:13](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1453) ➜ incorrect program ID for instruction and that could mean so many things let's just read the source code process initialize account could come maybe from
 - [00:24:23](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1463) ➜ here incorrect program ID so if the minan is not owned by this program it will give me this error so probably the mint
-- [00:24:34](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1474) ➜ is not owned by okay let me double check what what's my mint account this one what are you you are assigned to my P token program so that part is fine but
+- [00:24:34](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1474) ➜ is not owned by okay let me double check what what's my mint account this one what are you you are assigned to my P-Token program so that part is fine but
 - [00:24:47](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1487) ➜ the check how he does it check owner it checks for token program ID and not self and the token program ID it's actually this one it it's token cake it checks
 - [00:25:03](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1503) ➜ that it's token cake of course it checks that it's token cake why does he do that well spoiler alert because one day it will become token cake but for now it is
 - [00:25:15](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1515) ➜ this so please be this I'm going to rebuild you and then redeploy you then rerun this and there we go we get success
 - [00:25:29](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1529) ➜ H there we go now it works so we create a token account uh the nice 0.239 that I know from token accounts rent we have the initialized immutable
 - [00:25:42](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1542) ➜ owner and the create account and it still gives me that warning oh is that annoying can we just you know not H anyway but that may that might just
 - [00:25:53](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1553) ➜ there might be good reasons why you want that but you know I mean it's still just 160 three compute units so it's not that bad but like I just you know I just
-- [00:26:04](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1564) ➜ don't like seeing that in the log but whatever my main issue I think is that we call it SP token 2022 I don't know maybe I would rather see the actual
+- [00:26:04](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1564) ➜ don't like seeing that in the log but whatever my main issue I think is that we call it SP-Token 2022 I don't know maybe I would rather see the actual
 - [00:26:15](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1575) ➜ program ID here I also don't know what I would want I actually I want no message like all the other instructions that have no messages anymore cuz the other
 - [00:26:24](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1584) ➜ ones at least they are helpful if you would tell me here hey we're doing initialize account that at least is helpful when I look at the logs because
 - [00:26:33](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1593) ➜ one of the annoying things of the system program is it doesn't log anything it says system broken called success done I'm like okay I mean great for